Hemp vs Marijuana: The Important Differences Explained

 Here at Big Sky Botanicals, we source our product line exclusively from hemp grown within the federal regulations outlined in the 2018 Farm Bill.
 Furthermore, after extraction, we remove all of the THC from the resulting full-spectrum extract.
 The result is a highly effective broad-spectrum product that is free of this marijuana-associated, high-inducing cannabinoid.

-For more information, see our product creation process page which dives into how our product line is crafted from seed to hemp to end product.
+For more information, see our product creation information page which dives into how our product line is crafted from seed to hemp to end product.